Spring Term 2021 – Year 1 Curriculum Newsletter

 Happy New Year and welcome to the Spring Term in Year 1!
-We are looking forward to a busy Spring term with some exciting events planned.
+We are looking forward to a busy Spring term.

 Our English will be based around this term’s topics ‘Fairy tales and Traditional Tales’.
 We will be having lots of fun designing wanted posters, re-enacting stories with puppets and ‘interviewing’ well-known characters in the hot-seat!
-All of our Fairy tales work will culminate in a spectacular performance on March 12th!
+Our learning in Science will inspire us to write poems about the seasons.

 In Maths we will be learning multiplication; division and fractions; and continuing to work on addition and subtraction word problems.

 In Science we will be looking at ‘Everyday Materials’.
 This topic will teach the children about materials including wood, plastic, metal, water and rock.
 Children will learn to identify and name materials and will have the opportunity to explore the properties of them.
 Children will be carrying out simple investigations.
 We will also be using a weather station to observe, measure and record the weather and compare the weather across the seasons.

 In History we will be using evidence to find out about the ‘Great Fire of London’, learning about the events and comparing London life in the past to present.
 We will also be studying ‘Castles’, why they were built and what life was like in a castle.
 We hope to make a special visit to Mont Orgueil.

 Our RE focus will be stories from the Bible, about Jesus and how he was a good friend.
 Nearer to the Easter break we will be looking at why Easter is important to Christians.

 It is a ‘New Year’, we will be discussing setting our own goals and challenges and how we celebrate our successes.
 After half term we will be learning about making healthy choices.